Alejogb1/job-board/blog-data/how-can-i-build-and-push-docker-images-without-specifying-a-registry-in-a-devops-pipeline.md

 id: "how-can-i-build-and-push-docker-images-without-specifying-a-registry-in-a-devops-pipeline"
 ---

-Alright, let’s tackle this challenge.
+, let’s tackle this challenge.
 I've seen this situation pop up more than a few times across different projects, and it's usually when teams are trying to avoid hardcoding registry URLs directly into their pipelines.
 There are some very valid reasons for that – flexibility, easier environment management, and improved security being the primary ones.
 Essentially, the core issue you're facing is how to decouple the image build and push processes from specific registry locations within your devops workflow.

 The first thing to understand is that docker isn't inherently tied to a specific registry during a build.
 The `docker build` command focuses solely on constructing the image layers from your dockerfile and context.
-The registry comes into play only when you *tag* and *push* the resulting image.
+The registry comes into play only when you _tag_ and _push_ the resulting image.
 This gives us the leverage we need – we just need to handle the tagging and pushing operations carefully within our pipelines.

 Let’s start by focusing on a scenario where you’re using a simple gitops approach, leveraging something like GitHub Actions or GitLab CI.
 The primary concern revolves around defining your image name and tag in a way that isn’t fixed to a particular registry.
 My experience tells me that relying heavily on environment variables to determine the registry target usually provides the best balance between flexibility and control.